 CRM Will Be Tailored to Individual Businesses

 This is an emerging trend in managing customer relations.
-We are seeing a development of sophisticated tools that are customised for small and medium sized firms.
+We are seeing the development of sophisticated tools that are customised for small and medium-sized firms.
 Expect more and more manufacturing and retail companies to adopt CRM as a key part of their operations, particularly online sales.

 CRM Packages Will Become Easier to Use

 In the early days, the software used in the sector was often too complex for novices to use.
 This is changing fast.
 The best systems are an off-the-shelf option that companies can easily integrate into their activities.
 These can be mastered in a very short time.
 Expect this to become even more common in the next year, as user interfaces become simpler and more powerful at the same time.

 One of the most impressive aspects of a good CRM package is the way it allows companies to analyse their customer base.
 This year, we anticipate that the software will offer even more features to collect and analyse data.
 This includes data on customer behaviour, product sales, defective items and resource flows.
 With this information, serving customers well should become easier than ever.